 Master of Professional Accountancy

-The Bryant Master of Professional Accountancy (MPAc) and Master of Professional Accountancy with a tax concentration (MPAc-Tax) provide accounting students with the distinct advantage of cutting-edge knowledge and skills necessary to succeed in today's competitive business environment.
+The Bryant Master of Professional Accountancy (MPAc), Master of Professional Accountancy with a tax concentration (MPAc-Tax) or Master of Professional Accountancy with an analytics concentration (MPAC-Analytics) provide accounting students with the distinct advantage of cutting-edge knowledge and skills necessary to succeed in today's competitive business environment.

 Choose from 3 start times: